Accessibility statement for Apply for a duplicate log book (V5C)

 This accessibility statement applies to the service to get a duplicate vehicle log book

-This website is run by Driver and vehicle Licensing Agency (DVLA).
+This website is run by DVLA.
 We want as many people as possible to be able to use this website.
 For example, you should be able to:

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)